initialcommit-com/git-sim/CONTRIBUTING.md

 stone.
 For now just try and make your new code fit in with the existing style you find in the codebase, and we'll update this section later if that changes.

+### Code Formatting

+This project uses the [`black`](https://github.com/psf/black) code formatter to keep all code in a constistent format.

+Please install it in your development environment and  run `black path/to/changed/files` before committing any changes.

 ## Commit conventions

 We have a few simple rules for Git-Sim commit messages: